 - Ph.D. or Psy.D. graduates in Clinical Psychology are eligible to apply for the California Clinical Psychology License if they meet the California Board of Psychology requirements for supervised professional experience and pass national as well as state exams.
-Graduates in Clinical Psychology seeking licensure in other states are responsible for examining requirements of these states as well as continually staying informed about their state's changes in regard to licensure requirements (see Clinical Psychology Training Handbook for more information). - M.A. graduates in Counseling Psychology may apply for the California Marriage and Family Therapy (M.F.T.)
+Graduates in Clinical Psychology seeking licensure in other states are responsible for examining requirements of these states as well as continually staying informed about their state's changes in regard to licensure requirements (see Clinical Psychology Training Handbook for more information). - M.A. graduates in Counseling Psychology may apply for the California Licensed Marriage and Family Therapist (L.M.F.T.)
 License and the California Licensed Professional Clinical Counselor (L.P.C.C.)
 License.
-Graduates who begin matriculating in the M.A. program in 2012 may also apply for the Licensed Professional Counselor (L.P.C.) credential upon graduation.